FK Bohemians Prague (Střížkov)

 FK Bohemians Prague (FK Bohemians Praha), formerly known as FC Střížkov Praha 9, was a football club from Střížkov, Prague, Czech Republic.
 The club played two seasons in the Czech First League, attracting controversy for refusing to play a fixture and ultimately receiving a 15-point deduction from the league, coinciding with their relegation.

 The club won the Bohemian Football League in the 2006–07 season and the Second League the subsequent season, reaching the First League in 2008, In 2010 the club was relegated from Czech First League.
 In 2011 the club won the Bohemian Football League again and was promoted to the Czech 2.
 Liga.
 In June 2011 the club appointed SK Strakonice 1908 coach František Barát as manager, replacing coach Jaromír Jindráček.

-After losing the battle over the naming rights, their owner Karel Kapr took the decision to disband the men's side of the club.
+After losing the battle over the naming rights, their owner Karel Kapr decided to disband the men's side of the club.
 Most of the players were transferred to SK Třeboradice.
 The club decided to continue with an adult women's team and junior male and female teams.

 History

 The old name of the club was FC Střížkov Praha 9.
-The club bought the logo of the traditional team Bohemians Prague in 2005 after the old Bohemians Prague were relegated from Second League to the Bohemian Football League.
+The club bought the logo of the traditional team Bohemians Prague in 2005 after the old Bohemians Prague were relegated from the Second League to the Bohemian Football League.
 In 2010 the Prague City Court ruled that the club cannot use the name Bohemians, as it has no connection with traditional Bohemians Prague.

 In 2010, Bohemians were deducted 20 points and fined 6 million CZK because they refused to play a league fixture against Bohemians 1905 and accused SK Sigma Olomouc of bribery without presenting evidence and the club was relegated from the Czech First League.
-In June 2010 the club was not given a license by the football association to play the Second League as the club's officials refused to pay their fine, thus it was automatically relegated to the Bohemian Football League (third-level league).
+In June 2010 the club was not given a license by the football association to play in the Second League as the club's officials refused to pay their fine, thus it was automatically relegated to the Bohemian Football League (third-level league).
 The following season, 2010–2011, the club won the Bohemian Football League and returned to professional football in the Czech 2.
 Liga.

 In September 2012 a Czech court ruled that the club must not continue to use the name Bohemians after 31 January 2013.
 However, in December 2012, the club was granted the right to appeal against the decision, thus protracting the process yet further.

-The club was relegated to the third tier football league, the Bohemian Football League, in 2014 after finishing 15th in the National Football League.
+The club was relegated to the third-tier football league, the Bohemian Football League, in 2014 after finishing 15th in the National Football League.
 They won the division in their first season, but refused the promotion back to the National Football League.
 On 23 June 2015, the club announced that their leadership had decided to enter the 5th division of Czech football pyramid for the 2015–16 season.